 If you’re vacationing with kids, the lagoons at Ko Olina are the best place to snorkel on Oahu.
 Since the coves are protected from the breaking waves, the waters are calmer than they are even at beaches near Ko Olina.

-Not only is it one of the most beautiful lagoons to look at, snorkeling at Ko Olina is like being inside an aquarium looking down at so many colorful fish.
+Not only is it one of the most beautiful lagoons to look at, but snorkeling at Ko Olina is also like being inside an aquarium, looking down at so many colorful fish.